 Signalling for Supplementary Audio

-<important section for RoO, might need some text>

-All Supplementary Audio streams (both Broadcast mixed, and Receiver mixed) shall/should be signalled by the broadcaster by means of Supplementary Audio descriptors and for services with several audio streams (e.g one Normal/ plus one Supplementary Audio stream) also an ISO 639 language descriptor.
+All non-NGA Supplementary Audio streams (both Broadcast mixed, and Receiver mixed) shall/should be signalled by the broadcaster by means of Supplementary Audio descriptors (see section 12.6.8) and for services with several audio streams (e.g one Normal/ plus one Supplementary Audio stream) also an ISO 639 language descriptor (see section 12.6.4).

+All NGA Supplementary Audio shall/should be signalled in the broadcast stream by means of the Audio Preselection Descriptor (see section 12.6.12 12.6.11).

+The signalling of the NGA Supplementary Audio in the Audio Preselection Descriptor shall be mapped to the NGA codec specific values according to ETSI EN 300 468 [13] Table M.1.